derektypist/twitch-json-api/README.md

 ## Features

 Allows you to filter online players, offline players and all players.
-Goes to
+Takes you to the Twitch Streaming Channel without leaving the page.

 ## Technologies